MarkJelic/TEC-1G/Documentation/memmap.md

 # TEC-1G Memory Map

-The TEC-1G supports an extremely felixble memory map, which can be broken down into four major blocks or *Banks*, each 16k in size.
+The TEC-1G supports an extremely fleixble memory map, which can be broken down into four major blocks or *Banks*, each 16k in size.

 ## Memory Banks